chromice/programming-style-guides/PHP Coding style guide.md

 ```

 ### 2.4.
-Indenting and alignment
+Indentation and alignment

-Code MUST use tabs for indenting, not spaces.
-The use of spaces to horizontally align related information on multiple lines is permitted, but SHOULD be used sparingly.
+Code MUST use tabs for indentation, not spaces.
+Spaces MAY be used to horizontally align related information on multiple lines.

 ```php
 <?php